Improwised/kb.repairrabbit.github.io/content/data-backup/how-to-take-data-backup-for-the-store-closed.md

-Go to “master management”
+“Master management”
 ![How to take data back for the store holiday?](/images/data_back_up_store_closed/go_to_master.png)

-Click “data backup ”
+“Data backup ”
 ![How to take data back for the store holiday?](/images/data_back_up_store_closed/click_data_backup.png)

-Select “Store closed” from select module
+“Store closed” from select module
 (Screenshot)

 Select date for data backup.